luncgoblins/goblin-vesting/README.md

 - Adjustable board
 - Leaving board members can receive severence pay

+This contract is used in the LUNC Goblins project to lock-up LUNC Goblins Token

 ## Build

 Follow this guide (https://book.cosmwasm.com/setting-up-env.html) to set up your build environment.
 If you have not already, ou may also want to install `run-script` extension for cargo: